2021 World Series: Television

-For the 22nd straight year, the World Series was televised in the United States by Fox.
+For the 22nd straight year, the World Series was televised in the United States by Fox (including the local affiliates WAGA-TV in Atlanta and KRIV in Houston).
 Joe Buck called the games as a play-by-play announcer, along with Hall of Famer and former Braves pitcher John Smoltz as color analyst and Ken Rosenthal and Tom Verducci as field reporters.
 Kevin Burkhardt hosted the pregame and postgame shows, joined by analysts Frank Thomas, Alex Rodriguez, David Ortiz, and Dontrelle Willis.
 Game 6 was the final Major League Baseball game that Buck called on Fox and one of the final major sporting events he called on the network (his final broadcast on Fox was the 2021 NFC Championship Game).

 MLB International fed the series to broadcasters outside the United States, with Scott Braun providing play-by-play and Dan Plesac as color commentator.
 The MLB International feed was produced by MLB Network.

 Ratings

 Figures are per cited sourcing and subject to revision.

 Television ratings for the 2021 World Series were 20% higher than the 2020 World Series in the shortened season.
 It also averaged a higher rating than the NBA Finals for the second straight year.
-However, ratings were still below the norm in 2021.
+However, ratings for the 2021 World Series were still below where they had been pre-COVID.
 Game 6 drew a 33.5 rating and 54% share in the Atlanta market, the highest since Game 4 of the 1999 World Series.
 It drew a 25.6 rating and a 47% share in the Houston market.